 After requesting competitive bids for the Bonds, the District has accepted the bid resulting in the lowest net interest cost, which was tendered by SAMCO Capital Markets, Inc. (the "Initial Purchaser").
-The Initial Purchaser has agreed to purchase the Bonds, bearing the interest rates shown under "MATURITIES, PRINCIPAL AMOUNTS, INTEREST RATES, INITIAL REOFFERING YIELDS AND CUSIP NOS." on the cover page of this Official Statement, at a price of 97.001691% of the principal amount thereof plus accrued interest thereon to the date of delivery, which resulted in a net effective interest rate of 4.304692%, calculated pursuant to Chapter 1204, Texas Government Code, as amended.
+The Initial Purchaser has agreed to purchase the Bonds, bearing the interest rates shown under "MATURITIES, PRINCIPAL AMOUNTS, INTEREST RATES, INITIAL REOFFERING YIELDS AND CUSIP NOS." on the cover page of this Official Statement, at a price of 97.008983% of the principal amount thereof which resulted in a net effective interest rate of 4.805822%, calculated pursuant to Chapter 1204, Texas Government Code, as amended.